 But we were describing the daily round of the superintendent, and at present we have not pursued it beyond the early morning visits to various works in the field.
-Some four hours spent in this occupation in the pure mountain air, upon the rocky steeps that we have described, produces a fairly healthy appetite for food and drink, and the next consideration is therefore the inner man.
+Some four hours spent in this occupation in the pure mountain air, upon the rocky steeps that we have described, produce a fairly healthy appetite for food and drink, and the next consideration is therefore the inner man.
 The planter returns to his bungalow for breakfast at about eleven, and generally spends the afternoon in attention to correspondence.
-At four the sound of the tom-tom, horn or whistle, according to the custom of the estate, summons the coolies from the fields to the muster ground where the superintendent now marks them down in the check-roll for their day's pay.
-In case of bad or insufficient work the offender is marked down as "sick." which means no pay at all for that day; or he gets what is termed "half a name" which means half pay.
-Now they depart to their dwellings which are called "lines."
-A cooly line is usually a long building of one storey only, divided into a large number of compartments.
-Each compartment accommodates about four coolies, and it is obvious that they do not enjoy the luxury of much space; but their ideas of comfort are not ours and they are better pleased to lie huddled together upon the mud floors of these tiny hovels than to occupy superior apartments.
-Their condition calls for no pity or sympathy as we shall see later: for in many respects they are a favoured class.
-We have now dealt with a day's field-work: we have seen how the raw-material is obtained; but we have still to examine the various processes by which it is converted into the manufactured article.
+At four the sound of the tom-tom, horn, or whistle, according to the custom of the estate, summons the coolies from the fields to the muster ground, where the superintendent now marks them down in the check-roll for their day's pay.
+In case of bad or in-sufficient work the offender is marked down as "sick," which means no pay at all for that day; or he gets what is termed "half a name," which means half pay.
+Now they depart to their dwellings, which are called "lines."
+A coolie line is usually a long building of one storey only, divided into a large number of compartments.
+Each compartment accommodates about four coolies, and it is obvious that they do not enjoy the luxury of much space; but their ideas of comfort are not ours, and they are better pleased to lie hud-dled together upon the mud floors of these tiny hovels than to occupy superior apartments.
+Their condition does not call for pity or sympathy, as we shall see later; for in many respects they are a favoured class.

+We have now dealt with a day's field-work: we have seen how the raw material is obtained; but we have still to examine the various processes by which it is converted into the manufactured article.
 For this purpose we visit the factory.
-Here the green leaf undergoes four distinct processes known as withering, rolling, fermenting and firing.
-We will take these in due order; and first as to withering: Let us deal with the green leaf that has been plucked on Monday and brought to the factory as before described.
-It is received by the tea-maker who ascertains its net weight which he enters in a book.
-It is then passed on to an upper storey where it is spread thinly on shelves of jute hessian and left to wither.
-Our illustration of this process will give a better idea of the shelves and the method of spreading the leaves than many words of description.
-These shelves are sometimes made of wire instead of jute, but jute hessian very loosely woven so that the air can pass freely through it is mostly used for this purpose.
-Successful withering depends very much on good light, warm temperature and a dry atmosphere.
-The last named is often the most difficult to obtain and upon wet dull days it has to be produced by artificial means.
-In fair weather the leaf will wither naturally in about eighteen or twenty hours but as the weather varies and climates vary in different districts there can be no time rule to guide the tea maker.
-When it is explained that the object of withering the leaf is to allow the sap and other moisture to evaporate until the leaf assumes a particular degree of softness and flaccidity, which renders it susceptible to a good twist by the roller in the next process, it will be realised how important a thing it is for the tea maker to judge of the exact moment when these conditions have been reached and the withering must terminate.
+Here the green leaf undergoes four distinct processes, known as withering, rolling, fermenting, and firing.
+We will take these in due order, and first as to withering :